-The Septuagint is the version of the Old Testament from which Saint Paul and the other apostles quoted, and many Church used it as well.
+The Septuagint is the version of the Old Testament from which Saint Paul and the other apostles quoted, and many Church leaders used it as well.
 It is the version the Church inherited from the apostles, and therefore the Orthodox regard it as inspired.
-The name "Septuagint" refers to the number seventy, since traditionally seventy scholars worked on the translation.
+The name "Septuagint" refers to the number seventy, because it is traditionally understood that seventy scholars worked on the translation.

 Theron Mathis has written a book entitled "The Rest of the Bible" as a way of acquainting readers with the books included in the Orthodox Old Testament that might be unfamiliar to many.
-As he points out, the books tell fascinating stories, and enhance our understanding of the parts of the Old Testament we may know better.
-They also offer moral teaching and describe virtuous lives.
+As he points out, the books tell fascinating stories, and enhance our understanding of those parts of the Old Testament that we may know better.
+These less familiar books also offer moral teaching and describe virtuous lives.
 Saint Athanasius and others used them to instruct those preparing for baptism; they are valuable to modern Christians, too.

 In Mathis' book we read about Susanna, who is called "the Righteous" and whose story is contained in the book of the prophet Daniel.
 Susanna was a devout Jewish woman who, because she would not satisfy the desires of two elders who lusted after her, was falsely accused of immorality and therefore faced a death sentence.
 She stood alone against her accusers, without the support of her family or friends.
 It was the young Daniel who came to her defense and uncovered the lies of those who were trying to have her executed.